thunlp/SparsingLaw/README.md

 ## Sparsity Metrics

-To run scripts, first copy the corresponding `*.sh` files into the `src` directory, and then appropriately set the environment variables (e.g., `model`, `dataset`, etc.).
+To run scripts, first copy the corresponding `*.sh` files into the `src` directory, and then appropriately set the environment variables (e.g., `model_path`, `input_file`, etc.).

 ### Baseline Sparsity Metrics

 In this section, we mainly introduce how to measure the activation sparsity of a single checkpoint using the two baseline sparsity metrics mentioned in Section 4.1 of our paper: Top-$`k`$ and FAT-$`\epsilon`$.

-First, set the following environment variables:
+First, set the following variables in `calc_activation.sh`:
-- `model_path`: The path to the model checkpoint folder.
+- `model_path`: The path to the model checkpoint folder, which can be loaded by Huggingface.
-- `input_file`: The path to the text file as the input of model.
+- `input_file`: The path to the text file as the input toy dataset of model.
 - `prune_strategy`: Must be one of the following:
     - "fat": Corresponding to FAT-$`\epsilon`$ sparsity.
     - "topk": Corresponding to Top-$`k`$ sparsity.